the-computer-club/automous-zones/README.md

 Can people connect to me without me knowing:
   - No one can connect to you.

     Except, on the occasion that you try connecting to a peer with `selfEndpoint` defined, or yourself have defined `selfEndpoint`.
-Then can connect back to you while a pathway is established.
+Then infact, they can connect back to you while a pathway is established.

     If this is of concern to you,
     make sure to include firewall rules at the endpoint which is hosting the private key to drop incoming connections.
 (This is the default policy on most OS's)